spngbob/major-project/beta.md

 - Are you going to add any other things to spend your cookies on?

 - Could you put a sound effect on clicking the cookie?

+# beta testing feed back
+## in class beta tester, ie Josh
+- "could use more sound"
+- "10/10 would click again"

 ## out of class beta tester 2 - a friend with no clue how computers work